 We employ pharmacists, dieticians, nurses and other health care professionals.
-We are subject to liability for negligent acts, omissions, or injuries occurring at one of these clinics or caused by one of our employees.
+We are subject to liability for negligent acts, omissions, or injuries occurring at any of our clinics or caused by any of our employees.
 We are subject to risks relating to asserted claims, litigation and other proceedings in connection with our operations.
-We are or may face claims or become a party to a variety of legal actions that affect our business, including breach of contract actions, employment and employment discrimination-related suits, employee benefit claims, stockholder suits and other securities laws claims, and tort claims.
+We are facing, or may face, claims or become a party to a variety of legal actions that affect our business, including breach of contract actions, employment and employment discrimination-related suits, employee benefit claims, stockholder suits and other securities laws claims, and tort claims.
 Due to the nature of our business, we, through our employees and caregivers who provide services on our behalf, may be the subject of medical malpractice claims.
-A court could find these individuals should be considered our agents, and, as a result, we could be held liable for their acts or omissions.
+A court could find these individuals should be considered our agents, and as a result, we could be held liable for their acts or omissions.

 We may incur substantial expenses in defending such claims or litigation, regardless of merit, and such claims or litigation could result in a significant diversion of the efforts of our management personnel.
 Successful claims against us may result in monetary liability or a material disruption in the conduct of our business.
 Similarly, if we settle such legal proceedings, it may affect how we operate our business.
-See Item 3 for a description of material proceedings pending against us.
-We believe that these suits are without merit and, to the extent not already concluded, intend to contest them vigorously.
-However, an adverse outcome in one or more of these suits may have a material adverse effect on our consolidated results of operations, consolidated financial position, and/or consolidated cash flow from operations, or may require us to make material changes to our business practices.
+See Note 14.
+Commitments and Contingencies, of the consolidated financial statements included in Item 8 of this Annual Report for a description of material proceedings pending against the Company.
+We believe that these proceedings are without merit and, to the extent they are not already concluded, we intend to contest them vigorously.
+However, an adverse outcome in one or more of these proceedings may have a material adverse effect on our consolidated results of operations, consolidated financial position, and/or consolidated cash flow from operations, or may require us to make material changes to our business practices.